Edu4Chip/Didactic-SoC/readme.md

 ## Folders

+.bender: open source IP are added to this project as bender dependencies.
+These are part of bender.yml and this folder is created by bender tool.
+Folder itself is not part of the repository.

+build: Not included by git repository.
+Created as part of make commands to contain all tool outputs.

 Doc: Full documentation is gathered within doc folder.

-ips: open source IP are added to this folders as git submodules.
-We prefer to have all of the modules up to latest versions, but this is confirmed case by case when we are ready to run simulations/synthesis.

 ipxact: XML files of IPXACT definitions are kept within this folder.

 sim: Simulation Makefiles and scripts are kept in this folder.
 Additionally, supporting files for waveform generation can be added here.

-* All tool scripts need to include capability of targeting filelists with `relative path` from filelist to file and `# symbol for comments`. `Empty lines` must be okay, too.
+* All tool scripts need to include capability of targeting bender with scripts or make commands.
+Calling bender with particular commands produce output of files to target the build with.
+Examples are provided for questa and verilator uses.

 src: RTL source files are added to this folder in relevant subfolders.
-In addition, filelists for SoC compilation are kept here.
 If your RTL is not publicly available, create a tieoff module to allow others to proceed with their work.
-(Tieoff: interface .sv/.v/.vhd with all outputs being driven with inactive constants, genrally 0's.)
+(Tieoff: interface .sv/.v/.vhd with all outputs being driven with inactive constants, likes 0's.)

 sw: baremetal programs and their flow.
+These include common headers and simple test cases to run on RISC-V core.

 syn: Synthesis Makefiles and commands.
-Same as with sim folder.

 Verification: Contains experimental verilator verification setup.